JUNE 12, 2018

 For an essay by the translator on Singer’s first trip to Israel, click here.

 A heat wave spread across Tel Aviv.
-The “veterans” — the ones who’d live there for a while — called it a hamsin.
+The “veterans” — the ones who’d lived there for a while — called it a hamsin.
 But for the newcomers it was hard to tell the difference between a hamsin and just plain heat.
 A hot, dry wind blew in from somewhere, reminding Liza Fuchs of flames from a furnace.
 At night, while she slept, her mouth and throat became dry, and her nostrils filled with sandy dust.
 The sun went down as flaming red as coal, and for a long time after sunset blazing tongues continued to rise as from a heavenly abyss on fire.
 The moon was unusually large, blood red, a burning globe mapping otherworldly lands.
 The nights were not still.
 Voices could be heard in the middle of the night — just like in Warsaw.
 Young men cried out in Hebrew.
 Young women laughed.
 Cars and trucks passed in the streets.
 There was no war in the country, but neither was there peace.
 The Polish-language newspaper that Liza bought each morning reported tension on the border.
 There were skirmishes in the Negev, near Gaza, or whatever those places were called.
 Against the shine of the moon you could see military trucks and motorcycles driven by soldiers in helmets.
 A silent mobilization had begun.

 At dawn, Liza stood at the window, stark naked.
 A light wind, smelling of dead fish and sewage, blew in periodically from the sea.
 Liza’s body was both shivering and sweating.
 Over the flat roofs of Tel Aviv hung little bundles of stars, like fiery bunches of grapes.
 Cats meowed.
 A few light poles shone with a yellow light reminding Liza of the lanterns that were carried behind coffins in Warsaw.
 It was strange to think that she had found herself in the Jewish state, Palestine, Israel.
 But what good was all this Jewishness to her?
 She would never learn their Hebrew.
 She’d tried taking Hebrew classes at an ulpan.
 But right in the beginning, the grammar made her head spin.
 The Hebrew words, with their khets and their khafs, got stuck in her throat.
 Perhaps, if she’d come when she was younger, she might have managed to learn a little.
 But she was over 40.
 She could just as well forget about understanding anything.